-The LUXEON emitter (Figure 1) is an EMC (epoxy molding compound) molded, no-lead, surface mount package consisting of an anode and a cathode.
-A small circle, or a chamfer, on the corner of the package marks the cathode side of the emitter package.
-Majority of the heat is being dissipated through the larger pad (cathode).
-The LUXEON emitter does not include any transient voltage suppressor (TVS) chip to protect the emitter against electrostatic discharges (ESD) Appropriate precautions should therefore be taken when handling this device (see Section 5.5).
+The LUXEON 3014 emitter (Figure 1) consists of a 3014 lead-frame package with an anode and a cathode.
+A small notch on the corner of the package marks the cathode side of the emitter package.
+The majority of the heat is being dissipated through the larger pad (cathode).
+The LUXEON emitter does not include any transient voltage suppressor (TVS) chip to protect the emitter against electrostatic discharges (ESD).
+Appropriate precautions should therefore be taken when handling this device (see Section 5.5).